 Long Term Immuno-modulating drops

-Using the state of the art BlephEx instrument, we are able to polish the eyelids and lashes to remove debris and dirt that has built up.
+Using the state-of-the-art instruments, we are able to polish the eyelids and lashes to remove debris and dirt that has built up.
 The process is non-invasive, takes about 10mins to complete and tickles.
-You will be amazed at the pre- and post-treatment images.
+You will be amazed at the pre-and post-treatment images.
 Once the in-practice procedure is completed, you will then be advised on the products you require at home to maintain clean and clear lids and lashes.

-Zocular is the latest product available for the cleaning and comfort of the eye lids and lashes.
+Zocular is the latest product available for the cleaning and comfort of eyelids and lashes.
 Derived from Okra (Lady Fingers), the gel is applied to the lids, and the lashes are manually cleaned.
 The process is non-invasive, takes about 10mins to complete and tickles.
-You will be amazed at the pre- and post-treatment images.
+You will be amazed at the pre and post-treatment images.
 Once the in-practice procedure is completed, you will then be advised on the products you require at home to maintain clean and clear lids and lashes.